 For this itinerary, you’ll probably just be admiring it from the outside, but if you are keen on seeing a production, visit the Shakespeare Globe website.

-If you are interested in modern art, the Tate Modern Art Gallery is a must-visit stop on this London itinerary.
+If you are interested in modern art, the Tate Modern Art Gallery is definitely somewhere you’ll want to visit while exploring the South Bank.

 It houses the UK’s national collection of modern and contemporary art in the converted Bankside Power Station.

-Now head across the River Thames on the Millennium Bridge to head over to St Paul’s Cathedral.
+Now head across the River Thames on the Millennium Bridge to go to St Paul’s Cathedral.

 The beautiful interior is filled with monuments to key figures in British history and artworks, including paintings, sculptures, and mosaics.
-If you plan to go inside, please give me plenty of time to explore.
+If you plan to go inside, the last entry is at 4 pm, so you’ll need to head here quickly after leaving the Tate.

 The Crypt contains the tombs of Sir Christopher Wren and Nelson, as well as a memorial to Florence Nightingale.